 Our rooms are furnished and provide cable access, as well as wired and wireless internet access.
 Additionally, students have access to common floor lounges and kitchen facilities.

 Students are encouraged to wait until moving in to purchase any large room items so that they are more familiar with their room size.
 We have created a packing list for recommended items to bring and those to leave at home.
-Students are responsible for understanding policies in their Housing License Agreement and Student Conduct Code.
+Students are responsible for understanding policies and procedures that they agree to by living on campus.